izatop/graphly/README.md

 3. Auto passing a service container and a context to resolvers.
 4. Schemas can be separated in independent scopes.
 5. Auto-generated return types with generics and interfaces.

+See packages/test to meet a full schema example.

 ### Tree of schema types